Luzay of Axum: Regnal lists

-The official 1922 regnal list claims this king reigned for 12 years, from 20 B.C. to 8 B.C., with dates following the Ethiopian calendar.
-Two variations of this regnal list, written by Heruy Wolde Selassie and Aleka Taye respectively, both state this king reigned for 2 years, from 10 B.C. to 8 B.C.
+One version of the list written by Prince Regent Tafari Makonnen claims this king reigned for 12 years, from 20 BC to 8 BC, with dates following the Ethiopian calendar.
+However, two other versions of the 1922 list, written by Heruy Wolde Selassie and Aleka Taye respectively, both state this king instead reigned for 2 years, from 10 BC to 8 BC.

-Ethiopian historian Fisseha Yaze Kassa stated this king reigned for 8 years.
+Ethiopian historian Fisseha Yaze Kassa stated this king reigned for 8 years, from 14 BC to 6 BC.